fncbook/fnc/book/matrixanaly/svd.md

 In words, each right singular vector is mapped by $\mathbf{A}$ to a scaled version of its corresponding left singular vector; the magnitude of scaling is its singular value.

 Both the SVD and the EVD describe a matrix in terms of some special vectors and a small number of scalars. {ref}`tab-evdsvd` summarizes the key differences.
-The SVD sacrifices having the same basis in both source and image spaces---after all, they may not even have the same dimension---but as a result gains orthogonality in both spaces.
+The SVD sacrifices having the same basis in both source and image spaces—after all, they may not even have the same dimension—but as a result gains orthogonality in both spaces.

 :::{list-table} Comparison of the EVD and SVD
 :header-rows: 1